2/20/2025

 Chief Financial Officer

 Sure.
-Lisa, as you might remember, we had previously guided for last year for Phil Spari to have growth to NET be in the mid to high teams with the highest part of that occurring in the first quarter and then evening out through the balance of the year.
-This year, we are expecting it to be a bit higher.
-I think the best way of thinking about that is probably high teams to low 20s and it is going to be a similar phenomenon where we expect the greatest impact early in the year and for it to be a little bit more even through the balance of the year.
-Hopefully that helps.
+So, Lisa, as you might remember, we had previously guided for last year for Phil Spari to have gross to net be in the mid to high teens with the highest part of that occurring in the first quarter and then evening out through the balance of the year.
+This year, we're expecting it to be a bit higher.
+And so I think the best way of thinking about that is probably high teens to low 20s.
+And it's going to be a similar phenomenon where we expect the greatest impact early in the year and for it to be a little bit more even through the balance of the year.
+So hopefully that helps.

 speaker